ah18lem/VAE-Classif_IDS/README.md

 Before deployment on the ESP32, the following preparation steps were performed on the PC:

--an ESP32-compatible test set was prepared;
+-An ESP32-compatible test set was prepared.

--the selected .tflite model was converted into a C header file;
+-The selected .tflite model was converted into a C header file.

--the ESP32-compatible test data header was generated.
+-The ESP32-compatible test data header was generated.

 The resulting files are provided in the deployment directory: